erikaikon/alx-system_engineering-devops/0x00-shell_basics/README.md

-Display the contents list of your current directory Task 2.There is no place like hom e
+Display the contents list of your current directory Task 2.There is no place like home